opral/monorepo/README.md

 # Inlang

-Inlang is an open source localization solution for software build on top [Mozilla's Fluent system](https://projectfluent.org/) that makes developers more productive and automates localization pipelines.
+Inlang is an open source localization solution for software.

-### Goal
+## Goal

-Make internationalization and localization of software 2x, 3x, 4x faster.
+Make internationalization and localization of software X times faster through standardization, developer tools and automation.

 ## Apps